 Krud Kutter is the best degreaser for kitchen cabinets as it combines cleaning power, ease of use and being safe to use around people and animals.
 It stands out for its ability to remove the nastiest grime and cake-on dirt.

 Its bottle has a spray nozzle, letting you focus on problem areas, while minimizing drip.
-Just do a simple spray and wait.
+Mine is to spray and wait.
 After some time, heavy grease will latch on this heavy duty cleaner.
-You just need to wipe off the liquid and grease away.
+I just need to wipe off the liquid and grease away.

 Plus, it’s effective on most surfaces including tiles, certain granites and wooden cabinets.
 And the non-toxic formula makes it safe to use around people and animals.

-Note that Krud Kutter cleaner has a mild scent that quickly fades.
-However, you should keep it away from plants as it can be lethal to them.
+Krud Kutter cleaner has a mild scent that quickly fades.
+However, I keep it away from plants as it can be lethal to them.

 One drawback is that it’s a bit expensive against other degreasers.
 But it remains potent on greasy cabinets, even when diluted in water, allowing you more uses.